 Most heart attacks involve chest pain or discomfort in the center or left side of the chest.
 It usually lasts for more than a few minutes or goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness, or pain.
-It may even feel like heartburn or indigestion you’ve ever had.
+It may even feel like the worst heartburn or indigestion you’ve ever had.
 Women may be more likely to use words like “crushing” or “pressing” to describe heart attack chest pain.
 Some women say it is “discomfort” or a very bad ache.4

 This symptom can include pain or discomfort in one or both arms, the back, shoulders, neck, jaw, or upper part of stomach (not below the belly button).
 Pain in the back, neck, or jaw is a more common heart attack symptom for women than it is for men.

 This symptom can come on suddenly.
-It may occur while you are at rest or with minimal physical activity.
-You may struggle to breathe or try taking deep breaths.
+It can happen while you are resting or not moving around very much.
+You may struggle to breathe or take deep breaths.
 Shortness of breath may start before or at the same time as chest pain or discomfort, or may be the only heart attack symptom you have.
 If you have trouble breathing for more than a few minutes, this is a medical emergency and you should call 911.

 Unexplained or excessive sweating, or breaking out into a "cold sweat," can be a sign of heart attack.